rsvim/rfc/1-TUI/2-Canvas.md

 There are several UI widgets:

-- Tabline (A), statusline (B): global widgets for an editor instance.
+- Tabline (A), statusline (B): Global widgets for an editor instance.
-- Sidebar (C), structure outline (D): special window that for showing extra directory structures and source code structures, not file editing.
+- Sidebar (C), structure outline (D): Special window that for showing extra directory structures and source code structures, not file editing.
-- Window 1 (F) and 2 (H), and their winbar (E and G): special window that for file editing, each of them has a special winbar widget for extra navigation info.
+- Window 1 (F) and 2 (H), and their winbar (E and G): Special window that for file editing, each of them has a special winbar widget for extra navigation info.

 For such a high-frequency scenarios, canvas will have to do several kind of steps: